blackflux/object-scan/README.md

 - Search syntax is checked for correctness
 - Lots of tests to ensure correctness

-### Search Context

-A context can be passed into a search invocation as a second parameter.
-It is available in all callbacks and can be used to manage state across a search invocation without having to recompile the search.

-By default all matched keys are returned from a search invocation.
-However, when it is not undefined, the context is returned instead.

 ### Options

 Signature of all callbacks is